josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 ## Level 2 Complete

-**Rosa Dietrich:** Commander, our systems report having intercepted a message from the Dojeer.
+**Rosa Dietrich:** Commander, our sensors have intercepted a message from the Dojeer.

-Computer, play clip.
+Computer, play message.

 **H|Dojeer|Algos:** [Unintelligible]